-- Knowledge of architectural design and construction methodologies. - Knowledge and understanding of principles and theories of professional architectural and engineering fields (e.g., civil engineering, mechanical engineering, electrical engineering, computer engineering). - Project management knowledge and skills. - Knowledge of health facility planning theories and principals. - Knowledge and/or the ability to acquire knowledge of the people, culture, government and health and social services in the NWT and its political and business environment. - Technical knowledge in the areas of health facility functional programming, facility planning, architecture, engineering and/or design, in a health and /or social services setting. - Ability to acquire an understanding of health and social programs and services, including knowledge of program requirements, workflow and patterns, facility technical/design standards and prevailing trends and practices. - Research, analysis and evaluation skills. - Skilled in computer software applications (particularly spreadsheet, database, statistical applications, and CAD). - Negotiation skills with respect to vendor relationship management. - Ability to manage diverse activities that are often only broadly or generally defined. - Ability to communicate effectively (both orally and written) to convey or solicit information related to projects and standards through a variety of means (e.g. briefing notes, project briefs, departmental or board presentations} for diverse audiences. - Ability to show initiative within the scope of the position. - Ability to commit to actively upholding and consistently practicing personal diversity, inclusion and cultural awareness, as well as safety and sensitivity approaches in the workplace.
+- Knowledge of architectural design and construction methodologies. - Knowledge and understanding of principles and theories of professional architectural and engineering fields (e.g., civil engineering, mechanical engineering, electrical engineering, computer engineering). - Project management knowledge and skills. - Knowledge of health facility planning theories and principals. - Knowledge in and/or the ability to acquire and apply knowledge in the areas of health facility functional programming, facility planning, architecture, engineering and/or design, in a health and /or social services setting. - Knowledge of and/or the ability to acquire knowledge of the people, culture, government and health and social services in the NWT and its political and business environment. - Ability to acquire and apply an understanding of health and social programs and services, including knowledge of program requirements, workflow and patterns, facility technical/design standards and prevailing trends and practices. - Research, analysis and evaluation skills. - Skilled in computer software applications (particularly spreadsheet, database, statistical applications, and CAD). - Negotiation skills with respect to vendor relationship management. - Ability to manage diverse activities that are often only broadly or generally defined. - Ability to conduct research and preliminary studies to define the exact scope and nature of the requirement. - Ability to interpret and apply national standards and legislation as applicable.

+- Ability to communicate effectively (both orally and written) to convey or solicit information related to projects and standards through a variety of means (e.g. briefing notes, project briefs, departmental or board presentations} for diverse audiences. - Ability to show initiative within the scope of the position. - Ability to coordinate Planning Study information in accordance with the GNWT capital planning requirements. - Ability to commit to actively upholding and consistently practicing personal diversity, inclusion and cultural awareness, as well as safety and sensitivity approaches in the workplace.